-3.11.22 onTick
+3.10.22 onTick

 Triggered whenever the internal clock generates a "tick".
-This happens every 30 seconds. on Tick triggers right before the Living event.
+This usually happens every 30 seconds, but the tick length in seconds can be set in the world's settings (worldnav##.properties file). onTick triggers right before the Living event.